WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-04-13-programming-microservices-net-core-3-1.md

 ### Repository

-I have a generic repository for CRUD operations which can be used for every entity.
+I have a generic repository for CRUD operations that can be used for every entity.
 This repository has methods like AddAsync and UpdateAsync.

 <script src="https://gist.github.com/WolfgangOfner/c990f4c8c695b072a7c2ec543b81233b.js"></script>

-Additionally to the generic repository, I have a CustomerRepository that implements a Customer specific method, GetCustomerByIdAsync.
+Additionally to the generic repository, I have a CustomerRepository that implements a Customer-specific method, GetCustomerByIdAsync.

 <script src="https://gist.github.com/WolfgangOfner/218df7028cfa63fdeb75538f9ff4cd72.js"></script>

 The OrderRepository has more Order specific methods.
 The CustomerRepository inherits from the generic repository and its interface inherits from the repository interface.
-Since the CustomerContext has the protected access modified in the generic repository, I can reuse it in my CustomerRepository.
+Since the CustomerContext has the protected access modifier in the generic repository, I can reuse it in my CustomerRepository.

 ## Domain

 The Domain project contains all entities and no business logic.
-In my microservice, this is only the Customer or Order entity.
+In my microservices, this is only the Customer or Order entity.

 ## Messaging.Send